xriu/dotfiles/Readme.md

-# Dotfiles for Mac OS / Ubuntu
+# Dotfiles for Mac OS

 Requirements